 The Islamic prohibition on depicting live beings in art resulted in the development of intricate geometric and other highly stylized themes.
 This restriction was vigorously enforced in the courts of central Java.
-However, on the north shore, a more open approach toward creature themes was retained.
+However, a more open approach toward creature themes was retained on the north shore.

-This was owing to the entry of a fresh generation of Chinese businessmen and immigrants at the end of the nineteenth and beginning of the twentieth centuries, who established wax printing companies.
+This was owing to the entry of a fresh generation of Chinese businessmen and immigrants who established wax printing companies at the end of the nineteenth and beginning of the twentieth centuries.

 European Influence on Javanese Batik

-At the beginning of the 16th century, European colonization of South-East Asia was motivated by the need to acquire spices at their source.
-However, it wasn't until 100 years later that the term "bathik" was referenced in a Javanese chronicle and also in Dutch sources, in relation to a shipload of colorfully patterned textiles.
+At the beginning of the 16th century, European colonization of South-East Asia was motivated by the need to acquire spices as their source.
+However, it wasn't until 100 years later that the term "bathik" was referenced in a Javanese chronicle and in Dutch sources concerning a shipload of colorfully patterned textiles.

 Javanese Batik textile themes were developed to express a preference for European trends.
-The flower bouquet motif (buketan) became immensely popular, most likely as a result of the tapestry embroideries on canvas carried by or provided to new immigrants.
-Filigree-like designs resembling European laces began to appear.
-European wallpaper had a significant effect on designs throughout this time period as well.
+The flower bouquet motif (buketan) in fabric became immensely popular, most likely due to the tapestry embroideries on canvas carried by or provided to new immigrants.
+Filigree-like batik designs resembling European laces began to appear.
+European wallpaper had a significant effect on batik designs throughout this period as well.

-Several European women established their own workshops around the turn of the twentieth century.
-Their patterns were frequently inspired by traditional batiks as well as their own.
-The European desire for simplicity (particularly that of the Dutch) resulted in designs that were primarily ornamental.
+Several European women established their workshops around the turn of the twentieth century.
+Their Batik Javanese patterns were frequently inspired by traditional batiks as well as their own.
+The European desire for simplicity (particularly that of the Dutch) resulted in primarily ornamental designs.

 Until now, the wearer's identification has been crucial.
-It will be more common in the future to see batik fabrics signed by their producers.
-The tradition of batik was brought to Occidental individualism.
-As a result of this tendency, the underlying significance of some clothing became meaningless, and themes that were formerly reserved for the sultans became common property.
+It will be more common to see batik fabrics signed by their producers.
+The tradition of batik cloth was brought to Occidental individualism.
+As a result of this tendency, the underlying significance of some clothing became meaningless, and themes formerly reserved for the sultans became common property.

-Plant dyes were utilized in the making of Javanese Batik until the middle of the 1800s; there were rarely more than three or four colors on a garment.
-Blue in various colors was collected from the leaves of the Indigofera plant, crimson from the bark of Symplocos fasciculata combined with the root of Morinda citrifolia, and brown from the bark of the famous Soga tree, Peltophorum pteroccupum.
+Plant dyes were utilized in making Javanese Batik until the middle of the 1800s; there were rarely more than three or four colors on a batik shirt or any batik garment:

-The superposition of these hues in various combinations changed the palette somewhat.
-The manufacture and mixing of the dyestuff was a family secret, and any action linked to fabric dyeing was considered sacrosanct and belonged to old women.
+The superposition of these hues in various combinations changed the palette.
+The manufacture and mixing of the dyestuff process was a family secret, and any action linked to fabric dyeing was considered sacrosanct and belonged to old women mainly by hand.
 Since the turn of the century, artificial dyes have gradually supplanted natural colors.

-This has freed women from the difficult chore of extracting colors from plants, allowing them to focus on other phases of manufacturing.
-Men are now in charge of the coloring procedures.
+This has freed women from the difficult chore of extracting colors from plants, allowing them to focus on other manufacturing phases.
+Men are now in charge of the coloring procedures at home.

-Colors, like themes, convey a range of messages.
+Like themes, the colors of a cotton batik shirt convey a range of messages.
 In the past, everyone understood and scrupulously followed the color code.
 A batik might be associated with a certain place or worn on a specific occasion based on its hue.
-It might also signify the recipient's age or social standing.
+It also signifies the recipient's age or social standing.

 Traditional Javanese Batik clothing was imbued with a plethora of visual themes.
 They were graphic representations of the Javanese people's philosophical and spiritual ideals.
-To the uninitiated, these designs may appear complex and their message opaque, yet the majority of those who wore them recognized their underlying significance.
+To the uninitiated, these designs by hand may appear complex and their message opaque, yet most of those who wore them recognized their underlying significance.